dataledgerlabs/TxGuard/README.md

 TxGuard is structured as a two-phase deployment strategy that maximizes scalability, reduces risk, and ensures rapid value delivery:

-- Phase 1 - Incubation: This phase, which is the focus of the present RFP, concentrates on data extraction, semantic curation, descriptive analytics, and natural language exposure of Qubic’s tick-level data.
+- Phase 1 - Incubation: This phase, which is the focus of the present Request for Proposal (RFP), concentrates on data extraction, semantic curation, descriptive analytics, and natural language exposure of Qubic’s tick-level data.
 It is designed to provide immediate data value and enable intuitive interaction with blockchain datasets via natural language queries, without requiring a user-facing UI.

 - Phase 2 - Acceleration: Planned for future execution, this phase will integrate advanced predictive analytics, anomaly detection, and behavioral insights.
 It aims to elevate compliance efforts and decision-making through machine learning capabilities.
 A preliminary outline of Phase 2 is included in the annex.

-Phase 1 implementation of TxGuard is projected to span 41 weeks, with a core team of 1.2 Full-Time Equivalents (FTEs) across four members.
+Phase 1 implementation of TxGuard is projected to span 37 weeks, with a core team of 1.2 Full-Time Equivalents (FTEs) across four members.
 It covers Request for Proposal (RFP) preparation and four core stages: Collection, Curation, Descriptive Analytics Engine, and Exposure.
-The budget, designed for 33 weeks of active development, totals approximately €25,000 and aligns with the scope of the first-place submission for the [Madrid Hackathon MAD2025](https://qubic.org/madrid-hackathon).
+The budget totals €25,000 and aligns with the scope of the first-place submission for the [Madrid Hackathon MAD2025](https://qubic.org/madrid-hackathon).
 Detailed cost and time allocations are provided in Section [Budget Estimation](#xiv-budget-estimation).

 <br>